nestjs-enhanced/nestjs-enhanced/packages/pg-boss/README.md

-# Readme for the NestJS Queue Module and Service
-## QueueModule
+# pg-boss

-The QueueModule is a NestJS module designed to seamlessly integrate with [pg-boss](https://github.com/timgit/pg-boss/blob/master/docs/readme.md), a job queue system for PostgreSQL.
-It offers a way to register and configure the pg-boss job queue and provides utilities to handle job explorations and middleware services.
+A nestjs toolkit for interacting with integrate with [pg-boss](https://github.com/timgit/pg-boss/blob/master/docs/readme.md), a job queue system for PostgreSQL.
+It offers a more 'nest' style way to register workers and schedule work.

-### Features:
-Automatic starting of the pg-boss instance upon module configuration.
-Decorators to manage processing

-#### Install:
+### Install:
 `npm install pg-boss @nestjs-enhanced/pg-boss`

 ### Usage: